Risks and risk management

 Cyber & information security related risks

-Information security risks related to Wärtsilä’s internal operations are continuously identified and evaluated.
-The mitigation activities are executed in Wärtsilä networks, endpoints and services.
-The Wärtsilä Security Operations Centre monitors the internal threat exposure level and provides a coordinated response to identified information security incidents.
+Information security risks related to Wärtsilä’s internal operations are continually identified, analysed and evaluated.
+The attendant mitigation activities are executed across Wärtsilä’s networks, endpoints, systems and services.
+The 24/7 Wärtsilä Security Operations Centre continually monitors the perimeter to internal systems and closely observes the external threat exposure level, whilst providing a coordinated response to identified information security incidents, as and when they may occur.

 Commodity price risk